Yorkshire Building Society bereavement: 0345 166 9229, open Saturdays too

 YBS’s threshold is £50,000 (as confirmed on the YBS bereavement page at ybs.co.uk/help/bereavement):

-- Under £50,000 – the Declaration and Indemnity form is sufficient.
+• Under £50,000 – the Declaration and Indemnity form (YBS1667) is sufficient.
 All personal representatives sign it, and YBS releases the funds without requiring a grant.

-YBS also participates in the Direct Payment Scheme – meaning they can pay inheritance tax directly to HMRC from the account before probate is granted, using the IHT423 form.
-This can be useful if the estate owes IHT and you need to pay it to unlock probate.
+YBS also participates in the Direct Payment Scheme – meaning they can pay inheritance tax directly to HMRC from the deceased’s account before probate is granted, using the IHT423 form.
+This can be useful if the estate owes IHT and the classic probate deadlock applies: you cannot obtain probate until IHT is paid, but you cannot access the funds to pay IHT until probate is granted.
+The Direct Payment Scheme breaks that cycle.

 For a broader explanation of probate and when it is needed, see our guide to probate.